 When the cells in the body start to grow abnormally out of control, it leads to cancer.
 The body cells that are nearest to the malignant portion get affected and, from there, spread to other locations.
 From the primary site, the tumor advances to other parts of the body called the metastatic site.

-The type of cancer is determined by the initial site of occurrence, irrespective of the area to which the cancer has spread.
-For instance, even when the cancer in the lungs has progressed to the liver, it is called as lung cancer.
-In a few cases, the primary site of the cancer is not known and the cancer has already become metastatic; this is classified as a cancer of unknown primary (CUP) or an occult primary cancer.
+The type of cancer is determined by the initial site of occurrence, irrespective of the area to which cancer has spread.
+For instance, even when cancer in the lungs has progressed to the liver, it is called lung cancer.
+In a few cases, the primary site of the cancer is not known and cancer has already become metastatic; this is classified as a cancer of unknown primary (CUP) or an occult primary cancer.
 This occurs in a few situations.

 Even though the primary site of the CUP is difficult to decide by the oncologist, further study of the cancer will help to detect its origin.
 By examining the cancer cells through a microscope, the oncologist can ascertain that the cancer belongs to one of the following types.

 - Adenocarcinomas: Cancers that develop from gland cells are known as adenocarcinomas.
 Nearly 6 out of 10 CUP cases are adenocarcinomas.
 Often the initial site of the cancer occurs in the lungs, pancreas, breast, prostate, stomach, liver, or colon.

 - Poorly differentiated carcinoma: Sometimes, cancer cells do not develop in enough detail to identify the cancer type.
 About 10% of these CUP cases are detected to be lymphoma, melanoma, or sarcoma.

 - Squamous cell cancer: In this type of cancer the cells are flattened like skin cells or cells on the lining of some organs.